scottclowe/pytorch-experiment-template/README.rst

 this if the job is interrupted by preemption.

-The checkpoint for a job will be saved to the directory ``/checkpoint/USERNAME/PROJECT_JOBNAME_JOBID``, along with a record of the conda environment and frozen pip requirements.
+The checkpoint for a job will be saved to the directory ``/checkpoint/USERNAME/PROJECT__JOBNAME__JOBID`` (with double-underscores between each category) along with a record of the conda environment and frozen pip requirements used to run the job in ``environment.yml`` and ``frozen-requirements.txt``.

-Any print statements from the training script will be saved to the file ``slogs/JOBNAME_JOBID-ARRAYID.out``.
+Any print statements and error messages from the training script will be saved to the file ``slogs/JOBNAME__JOBID_ARRAYID.out``.
+Only the output from the rank 0 worker (the worker which saves the checkpoints and sends logs to wandb) will be saved to this file.
+When using multiple nodes, the output from each node will be saved to a separate file: ``slogs-inner/JOBNAME__JOBID_ARRAYID-NODERANK.out``.

 Weights and Biases